When Anxiety Meds Don’t Work: Understanding Treatment Resistance

 The first step in addressing treatment resistance is consulting a psychiatrist or mental health professional.
 A comprehensive assessment can uncover underlying issues and inform treatment adjustments.
 Professionals may recommend:

-Working closely with a healthcare provider ensures that the treatment plan is tailored to individual needs.
+Working closely with a healthcare provider ensures that the treatment plan fits your individual needs.

 Therapeutic Approaches Beyond Medication

-Both therapies provide practical coping mechanisms that empower individuals to manage their anxiety more effectively, reducing reliance on medication.
+Both therapies provide practical coping mechanisms that empower you to manage anxiety more effectively.

 Neuroplasticity and Anxiety Management